 There is currently no cure for the disease, and living with pulmonary hypertension is not always easy.
 There are, however, treatments that can help ease the symptoms of the disease and improve patients’ quality of life.
-In addition to discussing therapeutic methods with a physicians, patients can also conduct life style alterations and adopt strategies to cope with the physical and emotional aspects of it and lead happy, fulfilling lives.
+In addition to discussing therapeutic methods with a physicians, patients can also make changes to their lifestyle and adopt strategies to cope with the physical and emotional aspects of the disease and lead happy, fulfilling lives.

 Ongoing Care for Living With Pulmonary Hypertension